wsphd/fcculs/README.md

     * I've included only the 'Active' licenses.
     * Either the location_county or control_county has to be populated.
 If both are blank, the record isn't included.
 2. ***Exclusion***
-    * I've excluded the celluar bands.
+    * I've excluded the cellular bands.
     * I've excluded all frequencies above 1.3GHz.

 **Timing**: